cloud-66-internal/help.cloud66.com/_rails/how-to-guides/rack-servers/puma-rack-server.md

 ## Controlling Puma via your terminal

 You can manage your web server directly from your terminal.
 The commands you need to use will depend on whether your servers use systemd or Bluepill to manage processes.
-To check which manager your application uses:
+To check which process manager your application uses:

 - Open your [Cloud 66 Dashboard](https://app.cloud66.com/), and click the application in question
 - Click ⚙*Settings & Information* in the right-hand panel